aws-samples/aws-cdk-examples/typescript/lambda-manage-s3-event-notification/README.md

 > **This is a stable example.
 It should successfully build out of the box**
 >
-> This examples only on the core CDK library, and does not have any infrastructure prerequisites to build.
+> This example uses the core CDK library, and does not have any infrastructure prerequisites to build.

 ---
 <!--END STABILITY BANNER-->